 Shared in common with feminist and postcolonial science studies scholars is not only a descriptive claim about the other ways that sciences could have developed, but also the hope that the sciences could still be redeveloped in alternative ways.
 Contingency resonates with pluralism and, for many people, the fruits of pluralism are not only epistemic enrichment – as Hasok Chang argues in his contribution to the book —but also an extension of rights and opportunities and possibilities to the groups that are non-privileged due to the contingencies of our sexist and racist and non-ideal cultural history.
 A compelling example of a vision that uses a sense of the contingency of the scientific enterprise as it has come to be to promote epistemically and culturally emancipatory projects is the work of Sandra Harding.

-In books like Sciences From Below, she has called for ‘realistic assessments of both Western and non-Western knowledge systems’ and their surrounding social worlds (Harding, 2008, 5-6).
+In books like Sciences From Below, Harding has called for ‘realistic assessments of both Western and non-Western knowledge systems’ and their supporting social worlds (Harding, 2008, pp.5-6).
 This means appreciating not only the deleterious effects of both the sciences and technologies of the Global North, but also their particularity and contingency.
 Although Harding does not make contingency a central theme, it is clearly there in her insistence that there were and to a degree still are ‘sciences from below’ that never got to be developed for contingent reasons.
-Such themes are repeated, of course, by other scholars who are alert to the ways that our current scientific systems and institutions either disadvantage certain groups or have been contingently transformed by those with insidious motives – ‘doubter-mongers’ keen to suppress certain areas of enquiry, say, or military and corporate interests who promote certain theories, interpretations, and disciplines at the expense of others (see Proctor and Schiebinger 2008).
+Such themes are repeated by other scholars who are alert to the ways that our current scientific systems and institutions either disadvantage certain groups or have been contingently transformed by those with insidious motives – ‘doubter-mongers’ keen to suppress certain areas of enquiry, say, or military and corporate interests who promote certain theories, interpretations, and disciplines at the expense of others (see Proctor and Schiebinger 2008).
+A theme absent from this volume is the fact that contingency is often deliberately created and deployed by those who are concerned to interfere with the course of enquiry.
+Contingency may be a natural feature of enquiry, but it can also be created and induced by those with suspect motives.
+That which is contingency could be otherwise – and many groups have financial, political, or ideological interests in trying to ensure that certain areas of science (like climate science) develop in less robust ways.
+If contingency implies vulnerability, then that can mean opportunity.